KhomsiAdam/create-express-gql-ts/README.md

 *By default, it uses `yarn` to install dependencies.

-- If you prefer another package manager you can pass it as an argument.
+- If you prefer another package manager you can pass it as an argument:

 for `npm`: